phpinternalsbook/PHP-Internals-Book/Book/zvals/memory_management.rst

                 // The refcount of zval_2 is decremented, but the zval has
                 // to stay alive because it's still referenced by zval_1

-After the above code has run we have reached a situation where we have two zvals that are not reachable by any variable, but are still kept alive because they reference each other.
+After the above code has run, we have reached a situation where we have two zvals that are not reachable by any variable, but are still kept alive because they reference each other.
 This is a classical example of where reference-counting fails.

-To address this issue PHP has a second garbage collection mechanism.
-How this cycle collector works will be covered in [TODO:ref].
+To address this issue PHP has a second garbage collection mechanism: a cycle collector.
 We can safely ignore it for now, because the cycle collector (unlike the reference-counting mechanism) is mostly transparent to extension authors.
+If you wish to learn more on this topic, the PHP manual contains a short `description of the algorithm`__.

 Another case that has to be considered are "actual" PHP references (as in ``&$var``, not the internal "references" we've been talking about above).
 To denote that a zval uses a PHP reference a boolean is_ref flag is used, which is stored in